Two cartoon doctors, one male and one female, thinking with a large yellow question mark and thought bubbles above their heads.

 Publicly-funded screening is currently available for cervical, colorectal, breast and lung.

-• No. This clinic is a screening clinic.
-Services are offered preventatively for patients without signs of symptoms that might require other investigations or referrals.
+• No. Screening services are offered preventatively for patients without signs of symptoms.
 If you have new symptoms such as those described above, you should seek out an assessment at a local Urgent Care Center, a Walk-in Clinic, or your primary care provider’s office - screening tests alone are not appropriate.

 If you're having a medical emergency, you should dial 9-1-1 or go to the nearest Emergency Room.